 Yeah, that’s Taryn Power (Tyrone Power’s daughter from his second marriage, I might add), the girl who plays the air-headed Valentine.
 There’s three scenarios I can come up with to explain these photos:

-- Studio execs decided to take the two prettiest people in the movie and pose them together as a couple, despite the fact that Richard Chamberlin’s character is a few decades older than Taryn Power’s character.
+- Studio execs decided to take the two prettiest people in the movie and pose them together as a couple, despite the fact that Richard Chamberlain’s character is a few decades older than Taryn Power’s character.

-- Taryn Power was originally supposed to play both the part of Valentine and Mercedes, so the studio shot some promo pics with Chamberlin and Power together as Edmund and Mercedes, before the role of Mercedes was recast with Kate Nelligan.
+- Taryn Power was originally supposed to play both the part of Valentine and Mercedes, so the studio shot some promo pics with Chamberlain and Power together as Edmund and Mercedes, before the role of Mercedes was recast with Kate Nelligan.
 Both actresses were born within 2 years of one another, so it’s possible.

 - Whoever was paid to promote this flick gave precisely zero fucks and I should stop overthinking it.